MirceaUngureanu/wallpaperRegeditBat/README.md

 # wallpaperRegeditBat
-programmatically change desktop wallpaper by modifying the registry keys
+Programmatically change desktop wallpaper by modifying the registry keys